sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 !!
 The problems are also structural, and vary depending on the size, resources, etc. of the institution as well... transition to next section

+!! make it clearer that the hacker spirit is not a *bad* thing but another *design constraint* and that we should actually avoid the paternalistic approach that says there's a "right way" to do science, and instead honor, learn from, and support the diversity of our approaches.

 ## The Ivies, Consortia, and "Most of Us"